Where to get your latest Croatian news: Guide for 2024

 If you prefer your news spoon-fed, subscribe to our Tuesday newsletter.
 It includes curated, actionable news from Croatian media every week, summarized in English.
 You can subscribe here.

 HRT offers 5 channels: HRT1, HRT2, HRT3, HRT4, and HRT5.
-To watch their programs, households are required to pay a monthly fee of 80 kuna.
+To watch their programs, households are required to pay a monthly fee of 10,62 euros.

-The portal covers news from different areas such as politics, business, sports, and show business.
-The news section is divided into news from Croatia, Zagreb, the region, European Union, and the world.
+The portal covers news from different areas, such as politics, business, sports, and show business.
+The news section is divided into the news from Croatia, Zagreb, the region, European Union, and the world.

-Jutarnji list is the 2nd most read daily newspaper in Croatia.
-It was launched in 1998 and their headquarters is in Zagreb.
+Jutarnji list is the 2nd most-read daily newspaper in Croatia.
+It was launched in 1998, and its headquarters is in Zagreb.
 It is under the private ownership of Hanza Media d.o.o., a leading media company in Croatia and Southeast Europe.

 While not a traditional news outlet per se, we would be remiss not to include them in this list.
 Narodne novine is the official gazette of the Republic of Croatia.
 It is published by Narodne novine d.d.

 Narodne novine publishes laws, regulations, appointments, and official decisions of the government and releases them in the public domain.
 Their primary distribution is through their newspaper, but they also post updates to their website.

 Narodne novine is more than just a newspaper.
 If you’d like to learn more about what they produce and why you may need to enter one of their shops, check out our post here.

 Nova TV is a private (but free to watch) TV network and the 1st Croatian commercial TV network with national concession.
 It was launched in 2000 in Zagreb, and it is owned by the United Media.